One of the biggest stumbling blocks in organising an independent ski break is finding a way to manage the section between airport and resort.

-Another of the ski resort railway stations on the line between the Tyrol and the province of Salzburg.
+St Johann in Tirol is another of the ski resort railway stations on the line between the Tyrol and the province of Salzburg and is near the larger SkiWelt, Kitzbühel and Fieberbrunn skiareas.
 The St Johann train station is located at the base of the Kitzbüheler Horn and so not far from the ski areas on the flanks of the mountain.

 Fieberbrunn is on the same railway line linking the Tyrol and Salzburg as the resorts above - it is however part of a completely different ski area.
 Although it is (just) in the Tyrol it has linked to the sizeable Salzburg ski area around the resorts of Saalbach and Hinterglemm.
 The railway station is a little way outside the town centre, although the ski area is anyway a bus or car ride away from the main town.
 The rail line also serves another part of the ski area - the town of Leogang over the border in Salzburg.

 Zell am See is a major rail hub in the Salzburg province.
 As well as being on the main Tyrol-Salzburg line (as with some of the resorts above) it also has long-distance services which call at the station (for example, to places like Graz, Vienna and Zurich).
 The train station is situated conveniently for the centre of the town on the lakeshore.